 Passion fruit vines are an incredible plant to grow in any garden.
 Not only do they produce mouth-wateringly delicious fruit, their vine can also serve as a stunning camouflage over unsightly walls and fences.

-So, here’s how to grow passion fruit in your backyard plus essential tips for vine care.
+Here’s how to grow passionfruit in your backyard, plus essential tips for vine care.

 Passionfruit varieties